What is lead scoring?

-As marketing technology continues to become more sophisticated, customers have become much less tolerant of marketing messaging that isn’t personalized.
+As marketing tools become more sophisticated, consumers will continue to develop less tolerance for marketing that isn’t personalized.

-One common way that marketers fail this customer litmus test is sending acquisition-focused messages before customers are ready.
+One common way that marketers fail this potential customer litmus test is sending acquisition-focused messages before leads are ready.
 Nobody likes to feel like they’re being sold something.
-It’s uncomfortable and can feel invasive, especially when you’re not looking to buy.
+It’s uncomfortable and can sometimes even feel invasive, especially if you’re not looking to make a purchase.

-The reason why this happens is often that businesses don’t take the time to nurture or guide customers through the acquisition life cycle.
+The reason this happens is often that businesses don’t take the time to nurture or guide leads through the acquisition life cycle.

-Many businesses, particularly those in the B2B industry require a large amount of trust and education before they can convince customers to make a purchase.
+Many businesses, particularly those in the B2B industry, require a large amount of trust and education before they can convince leads to make a purchase.
 That’s why it’s so essential to track leads as they move closer to a conversion, adjusting your marketing tactics and messaging along the way.

-The easiest way to do this is to implement a lead scoring model with marketing automation.
+The easiest way to do this is to implement a lead scoring workflow with marketing automation.